-Sun damage can cause immediate effects (sunburn) and delayed effects (aging: wrinkles, age spots, broken capillaries).
-Even 1 sunburn can drastically increase one’s risk of skin cancer later in life.
-Chronic sun exposure through tanning either in natural sunlight or in a tanning bed causes signs of aging and damages the skin leading to increased risk for skin cancer.
+Sun damage can cause immediate effects (sunburn) and delayed effects (aging, wrinkles, age spots, broken capillaries).
+Even one sunburn can drastically increase one’s risk of skin cancer later in life.
+Chronic sun exposure through tanning either in natural sunlight or in a tanning bed causes signs of aging and skin damage leading to increased risk for skin cancer.

 Cause of Sun Damage

 The sun produces both visible and invisible rays.
-The invisible rays, known as ultraviolet A (UVA) and ultraviolet B (UVB), cause most of the problems, including suntan, sunburn, and sun damage.
-There is no “safe” ultraviolet (UV) light, and there is no such thing as a safe tan.
+The invisible rays, known as ultraviolet A (UVA) and ultraviolet B (UVB), cause the most damage.
+There is no “safe” ultraviolet (UV) light and there is no such thing as a safe tan.

-Sun protection helps prevent skin damage, wrinkles, and reduces the risk of developing skin cancer.
-Newer broad-spectrum sunscreens contain products to block both UVA and UVB rays.
-Sunscreen should be reapplied at least every two hours to work.
-Avoid sunbathing, wear a wide-brimmed hat, sunglasses and protective clothing.
-A typical white tee shirt has an SPF of 6.
-Colorless dyes are available as laundry products which increase the SPF of fabrics to an SPF of 30.
+Sun protection helps prevent skin damage, wrinkles, and helps reduce the risk of developing skin cancer.
+New, broad-spectrum sunscreens contain products that block both UVA and UVB rays.
+Sunscreen should be reapplied at least every two hours and avoid sunbathing, wear a wide-brimmed hat, sunglasses, and protective clothing when outdoors.
+Colorless dyes are available as laundry products which will increase the SPF of fabrics to an SPF of 30.
 If you must be in the sun, use a broad-spectrum sunscreen with a sun protection factor (SPF) of at least 30.
-These are some sunprotective gear websites: www.coolibar.com, and www.sunprecautions.com.

 How sunscreens work

 Sunscreens work by absorbing, reflecting, or scattering the sun’s rays on the skin.
 They are available in many forms, including ointments, creams, gels, lotions, sprays, and wax sticks.
 All are labeled with SPF numbers.
-The higher the SPF, the greater the protection from sunburn caused mostly by UVB rays, but this does not increase the length of time for safe sun exposure between applications (every 2 hours).
+The higher the SPF, the greater the protection from a sunburn which is mostly caused by UVB rays – but this does not increase the length of time for safe sun exposure between applications (every 2 hours).
 Broad-spectrum sunscreens protect against both UVA and UVB rays.
-They do a better job of protecting skin from other effects of the sun including photo damage and rashes from the sun.
+They do a better job of protecting skin from other effects of the sun including photo damage.

 Types of Sunscreens